Get Into Your Sanctuary Photo Contest

 Submit your images (minimum of 1200 pixels wide, no more than 10) to us at email@example.com.
 All images MUST include the following information: photographer's name, short description of when and where the photo was taken, and what is shown in the photo.
 If you would like us to tag you on Instagram if we share your photo there, please include your Instagram handle as well.

-For photos of protected species like marine mammals, help us highlight wildlife photography best practices, and indicate what kind of camera/lens you used and the approximate distance from which you took the photo.
+Remember to practice responsible recreation when taking your photos.
+When photographing marine mammals and other protected species, always follow NOAA Fisheries' best practices and guidelines to ensure that you are not disturbing these animals.
+Help us highlight wildlife photography best practices by indicating what kind of camera/lens you used and the approximate distance from which you took the photo.
 Animals need plenty of space to stay healthy and safe, so let's share our collective knowledge of responsible photography!

 Additional Contest Rules